Good Bull Fund

 - Allocated funds will only be distributed to an on-campus Student Organization Finance Center or university fiscal account.

-- Allocations will be limited to a maximum of $5000/request and will be made based on 1.) the total amount of funding available and 2.) the total amount of funds requested by all organizations.
+- Allocations will be limited to a maximum of $5000 for Summer 2024 and $3,000 for Fall 2024 and will be made based on 1.) the total amount of funding available and 2.) the total amount of funds requested by all organizations.
 Partial allocations may be given, as needed, to accommodate multiple requests.

 - Organization must disclose any other university special funding that has been received in the same year for the referenced activity.